Hito Steyerl

 Production: Luba Knorozok for Museum of Fine Arts Leipzig

-In the 5-channel installation The Leak, Hito Steyerl exposes how gas flows, propaganda, and conspiracy theories intertwine.
+In this work, Hito Steyerl (b.
+1966, Munich) exposes how gas flows, propaganda, and conspiracy theories intertwine.
 Central is the history of the Nord Stream pipeline and its predecessors.
-The video narrative also explores how the so-called “cultural pipeline” between the Soviet Union, now the Russian Federation, and (West) Germany has been a crucial part of the promotion of fossil fuel infrastructure.
-The Leak unveils the connection between the dominant culture, colonialism, and environmental destruction in the Russian-occupied territories of the native peoples of Siberia.
+The video narrative also explores how the so-called “cultural pipeline” between Soviet Russia and (West) Germany has been a crucial part of the promotion of fossil fuel infrastructure.